howardchan2630/lessons/jan28_hw.md

 ### Open your folder in Sublime Text
  - open Sublime and select File, Open...
+ - Select the folder you just created for your repo
+ - create HTML and CSS files in sublime, they can be saved directly to your folder

 ### Set up your HTML
 - make sure to have a head and body (look online for examples if you get stuck)